-As women move through various hormonal stages in their life, keeping the adrenals healthy can be complicated and frustrating unless women understand how the body’s ability to handle stress changes as we age, particularly when we enter new hormonal phases such as perimenopause or menopause.
+As a woman, as you move through various hormonal stages in your life, keeping your adrenals healthy can be complicated and frustrating– unless we understand how the body’s ability to handle stress changes as we age, particularly when we enter new hormonal phases such as perimenopause or menopause.

 With the onset of a menstrual cycle, even young girls can be vulnerable to hormonal changes that put stress on the adrenals.
-Adrenal dysfunction in teenagers and women in their early twenties are far less common, however, because their bodies usually haven’t experienced the type of constant stress that is behind adrenal problems.
-And even if they are faced with major stressors, the rest of their body systems are still functioning as they should, if levels of the hormones produced by the adrenals become slightly imbalanced, the body can correct itself more easily.
+Adrenal dysfunction in teenagers and women in their early twenties is far less common, however, because their bodies usually haven’t experienced the type of constant stress that is behind adrenal problems.
+And even if they are faced with major stressors, the rest of their body systems are still functioning as they should.
+If levels of the hormones produced by the adrenals become slightly imbalanced, the body can correct itself more easily.

 Most younger women haven’t reached a dysfunctional stage, though they may notice energy fluctuations, feeling a little jittery, digestive trouble, or sleep difficulties.
 These are all early warning signs.
 If you can get a handle on the stress in your life quickly, adrenal dysfunction is far less likely to become an issue.